Vrilya/facetwitch/README.md

 ### Prerequisites

-- Python 3.5 or higher installed on your machine.
+- Python 3.6 is recommended when using this script as fbchat doesn't work correctly with higher versions.
 - The `fbchat` Python package installed in your Python environment.
 You can install it with the command `pip install fbchat`.

 ### Steps to run the script